tembo-io/website/docusaurus/blog/2024-01-11-pgvector-and-lantern/index.md

 ![Recall](./015-recall-m24.png)

-And once again, Pgvector has higher throughput (and better latencies) for all values of `ef_search`:
+And once again, Pgvector has 29-57% higher throughput and 23-38% better latencies for all values of `ef_search`:

 ![Throughput](./016-qps-m24.png)